Mount Marcy

 October 5, 2007

-After climbing the second highest peak in the Adirondacks the day before, Dinah and I set off to do the highest peak, Mount Marcy, using the Van Hoevenberg Trail.
-Although it's not much higher than Algonquin Peak, Mount Marcy has a longer approach although easier.
+After climbing the second-highest peak in the Adirondack Mountains the day before, Dinah and I set off for the highest peak, Mount Marcy, using the Van Hoevenberg Trail.
+Although it's not much higher than Algonquin, Marcy has a longer, easier approach.
+It's also the highest point in the State of New York.

-There was little elevation for the first section of the trail and everywhere the fall colours filled us with awe.
-When the trail began to climb, however, the colorful deciduous trees gave way to evergreens.
-Trees blocked the views for the most part.
+There was little elevation gain for the first section of the trail, and everywhere the fall colours filled us with awe.
+When the trail began to climb, however, the colourful deciduous trees gave way to evergreens.
+These trees blocked the views for the most part.
 Near the top, however, the trail rises above the treeline and follows rock slabs to the summit.

 Hiking on Van Hoevenberg Trail